 Men’s sexual role (after impregnating women) is to protect the family.
 In an aggressive situation a man must be physically large and muscular to intimidate an opponent.
 In a political situation he must be assertive and competent enough to impress an adversary.
-A man is more of a threat and has more natural authority than a woman has.
-On the other hand, men are more likely to be accused of engaging in anti-social or perverted behaviour.
+A man has more natural authority than a woman has.
+On the other hand, men are more of a threat.

 It’s unlikely that statistics relating to penis size are accurate.
 A man only has an erection when he is aroused, which is a private situation.
 It is difficult to imagine how anyone could measure erect penises in sufficient numbers to provide reliable statistics that could be extended to the whole population.
 Any research relying on men’s own measurements would be suspect given the challenges of measurement and men’s desire to exaggerate penis size.

-Size is an issue given men’s desire to be sexually impressive.
+For men, there is no subject more taboo than penis size.
+Size is an issue given men’s desire to impress.
+The first issue is a natural competition of virility between men.
+A man hopes his erect penis will impress others, particularly a lover.
+A man’s penis is a token of his masculinity.
 Men never want to be laughed at and no one is intimidated or impressed by a small penis.
 Some men have a tiny penis that never becomes fully erect.
 They can still have a high sex drive.
 They can enjoy vaginal penetration and thrusting a much as any man.
 Regardless of size, a man is proud of his erection because of the pleasure it provides.
 A man’s penis is the core of his sexuality and his masculinity.
 This contrasts with women’s disinterest in the clitoris.

 Women do not have erections.
 Women first encounter the phenomenon as virgins.
-Women are aware of a man’s erection primarily immediately before a man has sex.
+Women are aware of a man’s erection primarily immediately before having sex.
 But erections can occur at any time especially in the presence of an attractive woman.
 Young men often have a bulge in their pants that can be inconvenient and uncomfortable.
 If women notice, they laugh out of embarrassment.
-Evidently women do not experience tumescence nor are they aroused by the presence of a potential partner.
+There are no obvious signs of female arousal.

 … men come to the sexual experience with only his porno-sex-ed and general socialization – ergo pleasing a woman means: 1) A big penis 2) Lasting a long time during intercourse 3) Making her orgasm. … Instead many women want an emotional connection, intimacy and feeling nurtured.
 (Trina Read 2014)